On a Frequency-Stabilized Single Current Inverse Source Formulation: Notation and Background

 where $\vv{M}^e$ and $\vv{J}^e$ are Love magnetic and electric currents on $\Gamma$ (radiating zero-fields inside and the original field outside).
 Given a second measurement surface $\Gamma_m$ external to $\Gamma$, we denote by

-the tangential projection of the radiation operator that defines the relation between the currents on $\Gamma$ and the tangential fields on the measurement surface $\Gamma_m$, with $\Tc_{\vv{r}}=\Tc$.
+the tangential projection of the radiation operator that defines the relation between the currents on $\Gamma$ and the tangential electric and magnetic fields ($\nh\times\vv{E},\,\nh\times\vv{H}$) on the measurement surface $\Gamma_m$, with $\Tc_{\vv{r}}=\Tc$.
 The operator $\Kc_{\vv{r}}$ is similar to $\Kc$ without the principal value.
 The corresponding linear system is